 Following the 2015 Federal Election, Ed was appointed to the Shadow Cabinet by Conservative Party Interim Leader, the Hon.
 Rona Ambrose.
 He currently serves as the Shadow Minister for the Environment and Climate Change.

 Ed and his wife Annette have lived in Abbotsford BC for over 34 years.
-They have four daughters, three sons-in-law, and six grandchildren.
+They have four daughters, three sons-in-law, and eight grandchildren.